 I’ve worked with many structural engineers, and I know how much value they bring to commercial projects.

-But they’re also helpful in domestic projects, such as opening up ground floor space to create a kitchen-diner and taking down walls.
+But they’re also helpful in domestic projects, such as opening up ground floor space to create a kitchen-diner and removing walls.

-To find out the cost of a structural engineer for load-bearing walls, read on.
+Read on to find out the cost of a structural engineer for load-bearing walls.